mit212/lab9_2025/README.md

 ### 2.2 Nonlinear SVM

 Now, open `svm/p1def.py`.
 At the top you will notice three boolean variables, `p1d`, `p1e`, `p1f`.
-For now, please set `p1e` and `p1f` to `False` and run the code.
+For now, please set `p1d` to `True` and `p1e` and `p1f` to `False`, and run the code.
 This first section is for data visualization.
 You should see a figure pop up with a bunch of red data and a bunch of blue data in distinct groups.
 It is fairly obvious that a simple line will not separate the data.
 This is where using different kernels comes into play!

 The full definition of the SVC method with its default values is as follows and can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).
 ```